-But I celebrate these things anyhow, because for many of my students, these “bare minimum” moments truly are feats of accomplishment.
+I celebrate these because for many of my students, “bare minimum” moments truly are feats of accomplishment.
 I celebrate them because they live in a world that seems only to acknowledge the Advanced Placements, the A-plusses, the accelerated track.
 And it is in this environment that many students simply give up because the end goals we set for them (and that they set for themselves) seem simply too far beyond their reach.

 What many students need is a clear path—one on which the steps for progress are clear, and each small accomplishment is an opportunity to reflect, celebrate, and recalibrate.

 Creating such a path is an embodiment of one of the greatest discoveries I made in working with at-risk students:

 Students accelerate their academic progress when we teachers help them find accomplishment in the minor steps, too.
 When we place value on (and coach students through) their steps of progress, we fuel their self-concept and willingness to persevere.
 I’ve found this to be true again and again with my students; when I help them focus on their small victories, they increase their effort to achieve.